LISTEN TO MY LATEST PODCAST EPISODE

 Fashion Illustration Croquis Are Used for More Artistic Purposes

-Creative fashion illustrations emphasize visual impact and aesthetic appeal, making it suitable for presenting design ideas to clients, showcasing runway collections, or creating fashion sketches for promotional purposes such as social media posts and illustrated magazine covers.
+This makes it suitable for presenting design ideas to clients, showcasing runway collections, or creating fashion sketches and not for garment production.

 Technical Flats Croquis Are Used for Accurate Production Sketches

-Technical Flats Croquis are used as practical guides for accurate production.
-Technical Flats Croquis prioritize precision and provide realistic representations of garment proportions and fit.
+Technical Flats Croquis prioritize precision and provide realistic representations of garment proportions and fit, making them more suitable for garment manufacturing.
 The blank body usually has guidelines to help illustrate construction details, such as seams, darts, pleats, and closures.

 These croquis are commonly used to create technical fashion flats for line sheetstech packs, and spec sheets to facilitate effective communication among designers, manufacturers, and everyone involved in the product development process.